 Please arrive at the testing center alone and no earlier than 15 minutes before your scheduled testing time.
-Entry to the building will be through the front entrance of Angeli Hall (Vine Street side).
-Testers should go right to the registration Room 202.
-For more specific information on testing please go to https://www.lackawanna.edu/continuing-education/ged/ or contact Bridget Duggan, GED Testing Administrator at (570) 961-7883.
+Entry to the building will be through the far-right front entrance at the Enrollment Department of Angeli Hall (Vine Street side).
+Testers should go right to the registration Room 203.
+For more specific information on testing please go to Continuing Education webpage or contact GED Testing Administrator at (570) 961-7883.